karuifeather/kf-data/portfolio/featherly.md

 The frontend is the heart of Featherly, providing users with a seamless experience for browsing tours and booking activities.

-- **Framework**: We’ve used **Angular** for the frontend, with **Nx** for enhanced development capabilities.
+- I’ve used **Angular** for the frontend, with **Nx** for enhanced development capabilities.
-- **Hosting**:
 - The static website is hosted on **AWS S3**, providing scalable storage and fast delivery.
 - To ensure a smooth global user experience, we use **AWS CloudFront** for content distribution.
 - **Route 53** handles DNS, routing the traffic to `featherly.karuifeather.com`.
-- **Key Features**:
 - Displays detailed tour listings, booking options, and user reviews.
 - Integrates with the backend via API calls for dynamic data.
-- **Deployment**:
 - Built using the `production` configuration, optimizing performance and security.
 - Every push to the `main` branch triggers deployment through **GitHub Actions**, ensuring the site is always up-to-date.

 For more details, check out the [client documentation](https://github.com/karuifeather/featherly/tree/main/docs/client.md).